Oteros de Boedo

-Oteros de Boedo is a town and also a Spanish hamlet of the natural region of Boedo-Ojeda (within the administrative region of Páramos-Valles) in the Province of Palencia, autonomous community of Castile and Leon, Spain, it belongs to the municipality of Collazos de Boedo.
+Oteros de Boedo is a hamlet of the natural region of Boedo-Ojeda (within the administrative region of Páramos-Valles) in the Province of Palencia, autonomous community of Castile and Leon, Spain, it belongs to the municipality of Collazos de Boedo.

 Geography

 It is located near a little hill close to the Boedo river.
 It is situated north of the province of Palencia and is halfway between the subregions of La Ojeda and La Valdavia, in the region of Boedo-Ojeda.
 His road situation regarding other localities is 4.1 km east from Báscones de Ojeda, 8.4 km north from Revilla de Collazos, 8.3 km west from Dehesa de Romanos, 9.4 km west from La Vid de Ojeda and 11 km north from Collazos de Boedo, capital and center of the municipality.
 Access to the village can be done either by the regional road P-223 that goes from La Puebla de Valdavia to Alar del Rey or by dirt roads that connect with most nearby towns.